HIPAA Compliance Essentials for 2026

 - Set role-based access controls so staff see only the PHI their job needs.

-- Keep access logs and review them regularly.
+- Keep access logs and assessment them regularly.

 - Use automatic session timeouts.

-The breach: Sending or storing PHI without data scrambling exposes patient data.
+The breach: Sending or storing PHI without encryption exposes patient data.
+Review the current HIPAA encryption requirements to ensure your practice meets the 2026 standards.

 How to Prevent:.